waheedullahkhan001/internal-hack/README.md

 This is base to start an internal hack.

 ## Things included
 - Dev C++ Project that creates custom dll.
-(Some old version, I would say, the classic version, I guess it was 'Dev-Cpp 5.11 TDM-GCC 4.9.2' from https://sourceforge.net/projects/orwelldevcpp/)
+(Some old version, I would say, the classic version.
+I guess it was 'Dev-Cpp 5.11 TDM-GCC 4.9.2' from https://sourceforge.net/projects/orwelldevcpp/)
 - Dll Injector - http://www.extremeinjector.com/
 - A simple program as a test subject